abraham/chargify/README.markdown

 Hello, my name is Abraham and I'm here to tell you a story.
 Well maybe not a story but once you are rolling in bling maybe you will tell a story about me.

-Once you have read gone through this example application you should be able to integrate a PHP application with the Chargify API like a dream.
+Once you have gone through this example code you should be able to integrate a PHP application with the Chargify API like a dream.

 License
 =======

-This example application is open sourced under the MIT license.
+This example application is open sourced under a MIT license.

 Support